Last updated: 24-05-2024. From web page: Council Constitution.

 3. If it is impracticable to include the matter in the Forward Plan, then the officer must comply with the legal requirements relating to exceptional and urgent Executive decisions.
 These are laid out in full in the Access to Information Procedure Rules, Part 4 of the Council’s Constitution.
 Officers will find the explanation of the constitutional and legal position set out in the Corporate Standards on Decision-Making.

-4. If an officer is unable to give five clear days notice of a Key Decision that was not in the Forward Plan, s/he can take the decision only if the chair of the relevant Scrutiny Panel agreed that the decision is urgent and cannot reasonably be deferred.
+4. If an officer is unable to give five clear days notice of a Key Decision that was not in the Forward Plan, they can take the decision only if the chair of the relevant Scrutiny Panel agreed that the decision is urgent and cannot reasonably be deferred.
 The full procedure is again set out in the Access to Information Procedure Rules and again laid out in the Corporate Standards on Decision-Making.

 Call-in